Basic Roleplay

 What happens if I don’t drive sensibly?

-We have a department called Driving Standards.
-If you are caught driving inappropriately you may get a simple verbal warning or a warning on your record.
-However, you may also get points on your license this can be very detrimental to your career within the PoliceMP Server.
+If you are caught driving inappropriately you may get a simple verbal warning or a strike on your record.
+However, this can be very detrimental to your career within PoliceMP if not taken seriously.

 Speed Limits

-These Speed limits are guides.
-Use common sense and apply these guide accordingly
+These speed limits are guides.
+Use common sense and apply this guide accordingly

 Road Type | Speed limit |